 Collins launched a general assault on 22 June.
 Resistance was stiff at first, but the US forces slowly cleared German units from their bunkers and concrete pillboxes.
 Allied warships bombarded fortifications near the city on 25 June.
 On 26 June, a British elite force, No. 30 Commando also known as the 30th Assault Unit, launched an assault on Octeville, a suburb to the south-west of Cherbourg.
 This was the location of the German naval intelligence headquarters at Villa Meurice, which the commandos captured along with 20 officers and 500 men.
 On the same day the 79th Division captured the Fort du Roule, which dominated the city and its defences, and this brought to an end all organised German defence, and von Schlieben was taken prisoner.
 The harbour fortifications and the arsenal surrendered on 29 June, after a ruse by Allied officers, Captain Blazzard and Colonel Teague, who convinced the German officers to surrender the peninsula after a bluff about the manpower and ordnance they had at their disposal.
 Some German troops cut off outside the defences held out until 1 July.

-The Germans had so thoroughly wrecked and mined the port of Cherbourg that Hitler awarded the Knight’s Cross to Konteradmiral Walter Hennecke the day after he surrendered for 'a feat unprecedented in the annals of coastal defence'.
+The Germans had so thoroughly wrecked and mined the port of Cherbourg that Hitler awarded the Knight’s Cross of the Iron Cross to Konteradmiral Walter Hennecke the day after he had surrendered for 'a feat unprecedented in the annals of coastal defence'.
 The port was not brought into use, initially on only a limited basis, until the middle of August, although the first ships were able to use the harbour from a time late in July.
 Nevertheless, the Germans had suffered a major defeat as a result of a rapid Allied build up on their western flank and Hitler’s rigid orders.
 Dollmann, commander of the 7th Army, died on 28 June after being informed that he was to be court-martialled: the death was possibly the result of a heart attack, but may have been suicide by poisoning.